Visiting With a Minor

 - 20-446 Parent⁄Guardian Approval for visiting (for each minor)

 - 20-441 Parent⁄Guardian Approval for Minor Visitor Escort

 - This form is needed when minors will arrive to visit with someone other than a parent!

 Items authorized for infants and toddlers are included in the Visit Guidelines for the facility where the inmate is housed.

 Individual facilities may vary on what items are allowed for infants and toddlers.
 Please obtain specific information from the inmate prior to your visit.

-There is no limit to the number of visitors an inmate may have on their visiting list.
-However, all visitors must be approved by the facility for visiting.
+There is no limit to the number of visitors an inmate may have on their visiting list, with the exception of Washington Corrections Center (WCC).
+The WCC limits the number of visitors an inmate may have on their approved visitors list to five, as they are primarily the receiving facility.
+All visitors must be approved by the facility for visiting.
 Additional restrictions may apply at individual facilities.
 It is best to check with the inmate to find out how many are allowed at his or her location.

 Dress code for visitors